-In June 2018, we received pre-market approval ("PMA") by the U.S. Food and Drug Administration ("FDA") as a result of our breakthrough technology designation.
+In June 2018, we received pre-market approval ("PMA") by the U.S. Food and Drug Administration ("FDA").
 The Zephyr Valve is now commercially available in more than 25 countries, with over 100,000 valves used to treat more than 25,000 patients.
 We have established reimbursement in major markets in North America, Europe and Asia Pacific and the Zephyr Valve has been included in treatment guidelines for COPD worldwide.